 (character and character_old animations only)

 Same as above, but for the helmets animation overlays.
-String

 height_code_shield